quandl/quandl-python/README.md

 1. Make sure a version of python 2.7 or python 3.x is installed locally in your system.
 To avoid permission issues on OSX we recommend installing the packages from: https://www.python.org/downloads/
 2. Install `virtualenv` and `tox` using:
     `pip install tox virtualenv`
 3. Run following command (you may notice slow performance the first time):
     `python setup.py install`
 4. Run the following command to test the plugin in all versions of python we support:
     `tox`

 ## Recommended Usage

-We would suggest downloading the data in raw format in the highest frequency possible and preforming any data manipulation in pandas itself.
+We would suggest downloading the data in raw format in the highest frequency possible and performing any data manipulation in pandas itself.

 See [this link](http://pandas.pydata.org/pandas-docs/dev/timeseries.html) for more information about timeseries in pandas.